Khaled-Alaa/weather-journal-app/README.md

 │
 ├── .gitignore
 │
+├── package.json
+│
 ├── package-lock.json # npm package manager file.
 It's unlikely that you'll need to modify this.
 │
 ├── README.md - This file.
+│
+├── routes.js # A JavaScript file that inculde's routes.
 │
 └── server.js # A JavaScript API for the weather API.
 ```